-Application is broken into smaller modules which are easy for developers to code and maintain.
+- Small Modules – Application is broken into smaller modules that are easy for developers to code and maintain.

 - Easier Process Adaption – By using microservices, new Technology & Process Adaption becomes easier.
 You can try new technologies with the newer microservices that we use.

-- Independent scaling – Each microservice can scale independently via X-axis scaling (cloning with more CPU or memory) and Z-axis scaling (sharding), based upn their needs.
+- Independent scaling – Each microservice can scale independently via X-axis scaling (cloning with more CPU or memory) and Z-axis scaling (sharding), Y-axis scaling (functional decomposition) based on their needs.